uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-setup.md

 # 3. Workshop Setup

-Now that you've learned a bit about best practices for workshop design, we're going to dive into the weeds with the mechanics of building a workshop for the DESCARTES NRT workshop series.
+Now that you've learned a bit about best practices for module design, we're going to dive into the weeds with the mechanics of building a module for the DESCARTES NRT module series.

 ## Workflow overview

 In general, the process looks like this:

 1. You will make a *fork* of the uhm-descartes/descartes-modules GitHub repository.
-2. You create the contents of your workshop within your local fork.
+2. You create the contents of your module within your local fork.
 3. When you have a version ready to use or review, you create a *pull request*.
 Your pull request will be reviewed by a UHM-DESCARTES administrator, and if there are no significant problems, your pull request will be *merged* into the uhm-descartes/descartes-modules repository.
-4. After merging, your workshop is *published* and ready for use at <https://descartes.manoa.hawaii.edu/descartes-modules>.
+4. After merging, your module is *published* and ready for use at <https://descartes.manoa.hawaii.edu/descartes-modules>.

 <div class="alert alert-info" role="alert" markdown="1">